 The Relationships Australia Victoria (RAV) Training and Development Department delivers a range of specialist programs.

-The Support for Fathers project is a national project that aims to support young men and fathers in their role as parents and partners with the outcome being an increase of men’s involvement in gender equality and reducing violence.
-RAV is being funded to run this project by the Department of Social Services as part of the National Plan to Reduce Violence against Women and their Children 2010-2022.
+Relationships Australia Victoria is funded to deliver this project by the Department of Social Services as part of the National Plan to Reduce Violence against Women and their Children 2010-2022.